Student Handbook – ABCs of Student Life

 |Fri.-Sat.||8:00 a.m. – 11:30 p.m.|

 All guests must remain in the lounge area from 8 a.m. to 4 p.m.
-Pending permission from the front desk AND a Student Life Counselor on the floor, a guest may accompany their host to the host’s room between 4 p.m. and 9 p.m. with a 15-minute time limit.
+Pending permission from the front desk AND a Student Life Counselor on the floor, a family member may accompany their host to the host’s room between 4 p.m. and 9 p.m. with a 15-minute time limit.
+Non-family guests will not be permitted on the residential floors for any reason.
 Frequency of hosting/visitation to the floor/room is at the Academy’s discretion.
-Please also note that these guests may only be in the student rooms if the door is open, the overhead light is on, and all attire rules are followed.
-No physical contact is allowed.
-In addition, all other Academy policies must be followed by both the guests and the student hosts.

 Alumni are always welcome, but are also considered to be guests and must follow Academy visitation policy.